enkidevs/curriculum/go/intro/functions/functions.md

 }
 ```

-The `func` key word states that we are creating a function.
+The `func` keyword states that we are creating a function.
 The `multiply` is the name we have chosen.
 The `(x int, y int)` are 2 input values that we have given the names `x` and `y` and set the type to `int`.
 The last `int` after the parentheses specifies what the type of the return will be.

 **Notes:**
 - You can add as many values as you want to your function.